apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

 If you want to fix this, you can't just increase the batch size.
 You've gotta get creative.
 Or use SPSA, which we'll get to.

-I think [MeZO-SVRG](https://arxiv.org/abs/2404.08080) is very interesting in this regard, although I haven't gotten around yet to reading the paper or trying to combine it with other methods that work.
-There is also another promising direction, ZO-Muon.
+I think [MeZO-SVRG](https://arxiv.org/abs/2404.08080) is very interesting in this regard too, although I haven't gotten around yet to reading the paper or trying to combine it with other methods.

 ### ZO-Muon